sweetalert2/sweetalert2/README.md

 5. Check that your code is compliant with code linters: `gulp lint`.

+6. Ensure that you didn't break any of tests: `testee qunit`.

-6. Make sure that `dist/*` files aren't committed and create a pull request.
+7. Make sure that `dist/*` files aren't committed and create a pull request.